clulab/gentlenlp/docs/before.md

 For multiclass classification we used a version of the [AG News dataset](http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html).
 In particular, we used the simplified form of the dataset from the paper [Character-level Convolutional Networks for Text Classification](https://proceedings.neurips.cc/paper/2015/file/250cf8b51c773f3f8dc8b4be867a9a02-Paper.pdf), which keeps only the four most frequent labels.
 The license for this dataset does not allow redistribution, so please download the archive `ag_news_csv.tar.gz` yourself from [here](https://drive.google.com/drive/u/0/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M?resourcekey=0-TLwzfR2O-D2aPitmn5o9VQ).
 Uncompress the downloaded file, and copy the `ag_news_csv` folder under `notebooks/data/` in your repository.

+June 2025 update: Note that the current version of the AG News dataset has over 1M articles.
+In our code we used a version with only 120K examples.
+Mike Maxwell wrote a Python program that subsets the latest data, splits it into test and train, and converts from the original format into the the programs in this book are expecting.
+You can download his code [here](https://github.com/clulab/gentlenlp/blob/main/notebooks/DataConverter4MulticlassLearning.py).

 ## Pre-trained English Word Embeddings

 Please download the [these GloVe embeddings](https://nlp.stanford.edu/data/glove.6B.zip) from the [Stanford GloVe website](https://nlp.stanford.edu/projects/glove/).
 Once the `glove.6B.zip` file is downloaded, uncompress it and place the extracted `glove.6B.300d.txt` file in the `notebooks/` folder.